-In the estimation framework, we have considered seven explanatory variables and sector and year dummies (Table 1).
 The first explanatory variable is the firm start-up size.
 It is measured by the logarithm of the number of employees at the firm's year of birth.
-We expect a negative influence on the hazard rate, that is, larger start-ups should face a reduced risk of survival.
+A negative influence on the hazard rate is expected, i.e., larger start-ups should face a reduced risk of survival.
 The second variable relates to the number of employees reported at the year of measurement.
-Besides these two firm characteristics, the specific conditions of the industry are also likely to affect firm survival (López-Garcia and Puente, 2006).
-Among the measures of firm dynamics, it is important to control for industry entry and growth rate and its degree of competition.
+Besides these two firm characteristics, the specific conditions of the industry are likely to affect firm survival (López-Garcia and Puente, 2006).
+Among the measures of firm dynamics is important to control for industry entry and growth rate and its degree of competition.
 Thus, the third variable has to do with the firm's entry rate.
 New firms are more likely to live longer if they enter expanding industries or industries with low entry activity (Mata, Portugal and Guimarães, 1995).

-Another important industry characteristic is the degree of competition intensity, which is measured through the Herfindhal-Hirschman Index (HHI).
-Highly concentrated industries may allow suboptimal scale of new firms and therefore provide more opportunities for survival after entry.
-On the other hand, according to the industrial organization literature, highly concentrated industries might as well represent a higher potential for incumbent's collusion and therefore display a more aggressive behaviour towards new entries (Mata and Portugal, 1994, López-Garcia and Puente, 2006).
+Another important industry characteristic is the degree of competition, which is measured through the Herfindhal-Hirschman Index (HHI).
+Highly concentrated industries may allow suboptimal scale of new firms and therefore give some room for survival after entry.
+On the other hand, according to the industrial organization literature, highly concentrated industries might as well represent a higher potential for incumbent's collusion and therefore a more aggressive behavior towards new entries.
+(Mata and Portugal, 1994, López-Garcia and Puente, 2006).

 By definition, at start-up there is no post-entry growth.
 The effect of growth can only be perceived as firms age and current size shifts from initial size.
 At any time after start-up, current size can be viewed as initial size plus the change in size which occurred.
 As size is measured in logs, this change is the cumulative growth rate since start-up.
-Therefore, after controlling for the effect of start-up size, the coefficients associated with the current size offer an estimate of the effect of post-entry growth (Mata, Portugal and Guimarães, 1995).
+Therefore after controlling for the effect of start-up size, the coefficients associated with the current size gives up an estimate of the effect of the post-entry growth (Mata, Portugal and Guimarães, 1995).